Blog/News/Immigration/Legal Avenues

 8. The Department of State (DOS) typically reports the annual numerical limit as part of the September Visa Bulletin each fiscal year.
 An archive of visa bulletins is here.
 The numerical limits for FY 2000-2002 are not available in the Visa Bulletin archive, but were reported in the Yearbook of Immigration Statistics published by the Department of Homeland Security (and before 2002, the Immigration and Naturalization Service, INS), archived here.
 For every year since 2001, that number has been 226,000.

-12. According to the 2019 DHS Yearbook of Immigration Statistics, more than 79% of employment-based immigrants who received green cards adjusted their status from within the United States.
+11. According to the 2023 DHS Yearbook of Immigration Statistics, about 75% of employment-based immigrants who received green cards adjusted their status from within the United States.

 Tell the world; share this article via...